malte/me-portfoliov2/src/process.md

     </div>

 ### I. Planning
-In the beginning i get to know you and your product/brand/idea.
+In the beginning I get to know you and your product/brand/idea.
 - What do you want to communicate?
-- to whom?
+- To whom?
-- and how should it feel like?
+- And how should it feel like?

 In this stage, we define goals and mission success.
 We create a list of deliverables and a set milestones.